pts/pts-quote/README.txt

   with NASM it's possible (and easy most of the time) to generate byte-by-byte identical executable program output, matching the output of A86 and earlier NASM versions.
 This is great for reproducible builds.
-* Most other assemblers (such as MASM, TASM, LZASM, Wasm, JWasm, GNU AS) except for FASM can't produce a DOS .com executable program directly (but they produce an object file, from which the linker produces an executable).
+* Many other assemblers (such as MASM, TASM, LZASM, Wasm, GNU as) can't produce a DOS .com executable program directly (but they produce an object file, from which the linker produces an executable).
 This would introduce complexity and inconvenience to the build and development process.
+NASM, Yasm, FASM and JWasm can produce a DOS .com executable program.

 __END__